gw2load/GW2AddonManager/README.md

-# Guild Wars 2 Add-On Manager
+# Guild Wars 2 Add-on Manager

 A tool to improve the experience of using addons and plugins in Guild Wars 2 by handling installation, updates, and file management behind the scenes.